2.1.11. Beacon detect engine

 ../../_images/GCE103_BEACON-ALERTS-3.PNG

-The counters are detailed in Beacon detect log data structure.
+The counters are detailed in the Beacon detect log data structure.

 The logs are composed of different parts: